-There's Pho Thien Phat for reliably large bowls of cheap Vietnamese noodles, and the longtime oldschool spot Mulan Chinese Cuisine for speedy and affordable takeout with Cantonese favourites like fried chicken wings or sweet and sour chicken.
+The longtime oldschool restaurant Mulan Chinese Cuisine is still an essential spot for speedy and affordable takeout with Cantonese favourites like fried chicken wings or sweet and sour chicken.

-Shaheen Tikka and Kabab House is a clean spot with halal buffets on weekdays and Lahori-style breakfasts, while the 15-year old Guyanese-run Caribbean Palms offers jerk chicken specials and $5 fried chicken specials with fried rice, along with beers to satiate the regulars.
+Shaheen Tikka and Kabab House is a clean spot with halal Lahori-style breakfasts, while the 15-year old Guyanese-run Caribbean Palms offers jerk chicken specials and $5 fried chicken specials with fried rice, along with beers to satiate the regulars.

 The two-storefront affair Kabul Restaurant and Bakery might look like separate entities but signage indicates they're one in the same.

 The bakery section right across from Sunny is a tiny space, with a small counter selling cookies for $8.99 a pound and shelves selling Mazafati dates, tea, rice, and sour cherry jams.